IMCBioinformatics/dada2_16S_workflow/README.md

 <details>

 <summary><h3 style="font-size: 24px;">2.
 Setting up environments</h3></summary>

+Note:
+After installation, verify the installation of each tool by executing its name followed by the flag '-h'.
+For example, use fastqc -h to check if FastQC is installed.
+This command should display the help information or usage instructions for the tool, indicating successful installation.

+For packages installed in R, initiate an R session within the same environment.
+Confirm the package installation by executing the library("package name") command, replacing "package name" with the actual name of the package.
+This will load the package in R, showing that it is properly installed and accessible in the current environment.

 Next we need to set up a few environments to use in different steps of the pipeline.